Driver tests, book or reschedule a test

 When you pass the test, you will be given options to pay the test fee.
 You can pay this fee online using a debit or credit card (MasterCard or Visa).
 Payments made by credit card will incur a credit card surcharge.

 If you pass and pay for the test online you may be able to have the class RE learner automatically added to your licence and a new licence sent to you.
-The class RE learner can not be automatically upgraded if:
+The class RE learner cannot be automatically added if:

 - you have a laminate licence